The Country Santa, as he has come be known, is John (Buddy) Cox. He

 Christmas.
 I realized parents can hurt when they can't give their kids something".

-The big event starts in early December.
+The big event starts the Monday after Thanksgiving.
 First the toys

 have to be given, then collected.
 From there the toys are sorted and bagged in